-When we put our trust in a medical professional, the last thing that we expect is that something should go wrong.
-If you have had a bad experience with a Doctor or other medical professional that had a significant impact on your life, you may be entitled to claim compensation.
-You may have suffered an injury, trauma or surgical complications resulting from the medical negligence.
-If you think that you might have a reason to make a claim, you should contact some of the leading medical negligence Solicitors with a nationwide presence.
+When we put our trust in a medical professional, the last thing we expect is for something to go wrong.
+If you have had a bad experience with a doctor or other medical professional that has caused you an injury, trauma, or surgical complications due to medical negligence, you may be entitled to claim compensation.

 - Injury as a result of an incorrectly performed procedure or surgery

 - Birth injuries

 - Death of a loved one due to medical negligence

 These are just some examples of how medical providers have delivered negligent care to their patients.
 This list is not exhaustive, so if you do not recognise your case here, do still get in touch with us as we may be able to help you proceed with your claim.

 What can happen after negligence has occurred?

 Whatever type of medical negligence you have experienced, it is likely that you will be still dealing with what happened and trying to resolve the issues with your health.
 This can mean you have follow-up appointments with medical staff, which can be difficult physically and emotionally as you may feel you cannot trust the medical professionals who are caring for you now.

 Additionally, if you have had to miss work while you recover, there is a possibility that you have lost out on pay.
 If you are experiencing money worries, these can lead to stress, especially if you have to cover any medical costs or make adaptations around your home because of your injuries.